cameldjoulako/csdl-backend/README.md

 ## About CSDL (Computer Sciences Digital Library)

+A project for Master 1 Computer science at Universiy of Dschang.
-A project for IN4 to handle their files.
+CSDL allow us to handle their files.